gauravsachdev/Ctf_Or_LearningLabs/OWASP Testing Guide/Guide.md

 DNS Zone Transfers
 This technique has limited use nowadays, given the fact that zone transfers are largely not honored by DNS servers.
 However, it may be worth a try.
 First of all, testers must determine the name servers serving x.y.z.t.
 If a symbolic name is known for x.y.z.t (let it be www.example.com), its name servers can be determined by means of tools such as nslookup, host, or dig, by requesting DNS NS records.

-If no symbolic names are known for x.y.z.t, but the target definition contains at least a symbolic name, testers may try to apply the same process and query the name server of that name (hoping that x.y.z.t will be served as well by that name server).
-For example, if the target consists of the IP address x.y.z.t and the name mail.example.com, determine the name servers for domain example.com.

 The following example shows how to identify the name servers for www.owasp.org by using the host command:
 ```